MicrosoftDocs/mixed-reality/mixed-reality-docs/Configure-Unity-Project.md

 #Configure a New Unity Project for Windows Mixed Reality

+(skip if you have already imported MRTK v2 into your Unity Project)

 If you'd like to created a new Unity project without importing Mixed Reality Toolkit, there are a small set of Unity settings you'll need to manually change for Windows Mixed Reality, broken down into two categories: per-project and per-scene.

 ## Per-project settings